Lorenzo Nassimbeni first worked with David Krut Workshop (DKW) in 2013, focussing on the subterranean architecture of Johannesburg.

 In 2018, Nassimbeni worked on a new body of work with DKW which was later shown in his second solo exhibition at DKP, titled Polygraph.
 It is the most significant exhibition he had so far and investigated the notion of urban language and emotive conditions through representation of cities.
 He was also featured on the group exhibition The Colourist Manifesto that year.

-Lorenzo Nassimbeni graduated from the University of Cape Town in 2001 with a degree in Architecture.
-After some years in formal architectural practice, he entered the field of visual arts in 2008 and, since 2013, he has collaborated with David Krut Workshop (DKW).
+Lorenzo Nassimbeni, born in Cape Town in 1975, graduated from University of Cape Town in 2001 with a degree in Architecture.
+After some years in formal architectural practice, he entered the field of visual arts in 2008.

 Nassimbeni predominately works with pen and ink.
 The discipline of drawing is central to his ethos as an architect and artist.
 In the arena of printmaking, he favours etchings and monotypes.
 For Nassimbeni, “printing is a deeply gratifying artistic medium as it speaks to the architectural design process in terms of conceptual discourse and technical methodology”.

 Nassimbeni sees his prints as architectural explorations or studies investigative of urban conditions as well as potential material for a building design while reserving their power to remain works of art.

 As a practitioner who works between two fields, Nassimbeni hopes to “reveal that the space between the disciplines of fine art and architecture is richly generative of new creative expression and can be seen as a new site of conceptual discourse and practice.”

 Scroll down to view works

 Related articles and websites